astronomer/docs/astro/ci-cd-templates/template-overview.md

 ## DAG deploy templates

-_DAG deploy templates_ provide the additional capability to check the changes in your Astro project and accordingly chooses DAG deploy or image deploy allowing faster deploys.
-This template deploys your DAGs only when the files in your `dags` folder are modified, and it deploys the rest of your Astro project as a Docker image when other files or directories are modified.
-To learn more about the benefits of this workflow, see [Deploy DAGs only](deploy-code.md#deploy-dags-only) or ["The New, Faster Way to Deploy Airflow DAGs to Astro"](https://www.astronomer.io/blog/the-new-faster-way-to-deploy-airflow-dags-to-astro/) on the Astronomer blog.
+_DAG deploy templates_ check the changes in your Astro project and trigger either a dag deploy or image deploy based on the files changed, allowing for faster deploys.
+This template deploys your DAGs when only the files in your `dags` folder are modified, and it deploys the rest of your Astro project as a Docker image when any other files or directories are modified.
+To learn more about the benefits of this workflow, see [Deploy DAGs](deploy-dags.md).

 CI/CD templates that use the DAG deploy workflow: